Match Ticker

 It is finally time to resume the nationwide phenomenon known as the League of Legends Championship Series (LCS).
-With the wild ride that 2020 has been in so many ways, it can only mean that we are in store for the summer split of our lives, right?
+With the wild ride that 2020 has been in so many ways, it can only mean that the team are in store for the summer split of the lives, right?
 Right!

 With more mid-season roster changes than has been seen in some time, many teams are pushing the reset button, and those that did not will be looking to build upon their strong performances here in the summer.
 Not to mention, there have been some of the most surprising roster shake-ups imaginable.